 Capital assets are defined by the North Dakota Board of Nursing as assets with an initial, individual cost of more than \$750 and an estimated useful life in excess of three years.
-Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
+Such assets are recorded at historical cost or estimated historical cost if purchased or constructed except for right-to-use leased assets, the measurement of which is discussed in Note 5.
 Donated capital assets are recorded at estimated fair market value at the date of donation.